ID

 Designed for students seeking a bachelor's degree in communication sciences and disorders, the SLPA certificate gives you the opportunity to learn real-world clinical procedures as well as the roles and responsibilities of an SLPA.
 Graduates of the certificate leave with practical experience, including 100 hours of supervised clinical practice in an off-site clinical setting.

-This certificate will be available to students in the face-to-face and online programs.
+This certificate is available to students in the face-to-face and online programs.
 For those in the face-to-face program, the clinical placement is located near Eau Claire.
 For those in the online program, the clinical placement is completed in a site in your home community.

 Program Details